 Writing short stories (and grabbing the reader in the opening scene of a novel) means beginning as close to the action as possible.
-For a short story, begin near the conclusion.
-For a novel, begin with the incident that gets the plot rolling.
-(You can always add in the backstory later, when your protagonist meets someone who was there when it all began.)
+A good short story starts as close to the climax as possible — everything else is a distraction.
 Conserve characters and scenes, typically by focusing on just one conflict.
 Drive towards a sudden, unexpected revelation.
+A novel can take a more meandering path, but should begin with an important incident that gets the plot rolling.
+(You can always add in the backstory later, when your protagonist meets someone who was there when it all began.)

 - Get Started: Emergency Tips